twisterghost/react-mocha-jsdom-example/README.md

 If something needs clarification, please open an issue and I will improve the documentation around that area in this repo's files.

+## "But I don't use Babel/ES6!"

+That's fine, too!
+Not required at all.
+In that case, the only real difference is that you dont need the `--compilers` argument in the mocha call in your test script.
+You can see a standard ES5 example in the `test` directory as well.